eristoddle/obsidian-daily-note-prompts/TROUBLESHOOTING.md

 1. Use "Open Today's Prompt" command to test functionality
 2. Check console for error messages (Developer Tools → Console)
 3. Try creating a new test pack with simple settings

+**Common Console Errors and Fixes**

+*Error: "Actions are only supported for persistent notifications"*
+- This is a browser limitation - action buttons don't work in regular notifications
+- The plugin automatically falls back to Obsidian notifications
+- Click the notification itself to open the prompt (action buttons are not available)

+*Error: "Notification permission denied"*
+- Enable notifications in your browser settings for Obsidian
+- Try switching to "obsidian" notification type in pack settings
+- Restart Obsidian to refresh permissions

 **Fallback Options**
 - Switch notification type from "system" to "obsidian"